panel-attack/panel-attack/readme_characters.md

 #### popfx_burstRotate
 If this option set to true, the burst effects are rotated about the center of the panel or card.
+For the card burst the left of the frame will be pointing towards the center of the cards when rotation is on.
-The top left one will not be rotated and the bottom right one will be rotated 180.
+For the panel burst, the top left one will not be rotated and the bottom right one will be rotated 180.
 The ones inbetween will be rotated proportionally.
 Default is false.

 #### popfx_burstScale